natalieagus/50005-2023/_os_notes/week1-4_mpm.md

 - For instance, I/O handlers are not processes.
 They do not have <span style="color:#f77729;"><b>context</b></span> (state of execution in registers, stack data, heap, etc) like normal processes do.
 They are simply a piece of **instructions** that is written to **handle** certain events.

-You can think of a the kernel instead as made up of just:

-- Instructions, data:
-  - Parts of the kernel deal with memory management, parts of it with scheduling portions of itself (like drivers, etc.), and parts of it with scheduling processes.
+You can think of a the kernel instead as made up of just **instructions** (a bunch of handlers) and **data**.
+Parts of the kernel deal with memory management, parts of it with scheduling portions of itself (like drivers, etc), and parts of it with scheduling processes.

-- Much like a state-machine that user-mode processes executes to complete a particular <span style="color:#f77729;"><b>service</b></span> and then return to its own instruction
+User-mode processes can execute Kernel instructions to complete a particular <span style="color:#f77729;"><b>service</b></span> or **task** before resuming its own instructions:

 - User processes running the kernel code will have its mode changed to <span style="color:#f77729;"><b>Kernel Mode</b></span>
 - Once it returns from the handler, its mode is changed back to <span style="color:#f77729;"><b>User Mode</b></span>

 Hence, the statement that the <span style="color:#f77729;"><b>kernel is a program that is running at all times</b></span> is technically true because the kernel <span style="color:#f7007f;"><b>IS</b></span> <span style="color:#f7007f;"><b>part of each process</b></span>.
 Any process may switch itself into Kernel Mode and perform system call routines (software interrupt), or forcibly switched to Kernel Mode in the event of hardware interrupt.

 The Kernel <span style="color:#f7007f;"><b>piggybacks</b></span> on any process in the system to run.
 {:.info}

-- If there are no system calls made, and no hardware interrupts, the kernel does nothing at this instant since it is not entered, and there’s nothing for it to do.
+If there are no system calls made, and no hardware interrupts, the kernel does nothing at this instant since it is not entered, and there’s nothing for it to do.

 ### Process Manager {#process-manager}